followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScrollView/1 Configuration/onReachBottom.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [reachBottom](/Documentation/ApiReference/UI_Widgets/dxScrollView/Events/#reachBottom) event.
+A function that is executed when the content is scrolled down to the bottom.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action after the widget is scrolled to the bottom and pulled up.

 The function passed to this option should contain a call to the [release()](/Documentation/ApiReference/UI_Widgets/dxScrollView/Methods/#releasepreventScrollBottom) method, which releases the scroll view.

     <!--JavaScript-->